doc4d/docs/docs/ORDA/privileges.md

 :::note Compatibility

-When enabling access to Qodly Studio using the [One-click configuration dialog](https://developer.4d.com/qodly/4DQodlyPro/gettingStarted#one-click-configuration) in projects converted form previous releases, the `restrictedByDefault` property is added with value **true** in the *roles.json* file.
+When enabling access to Qodly Studio using the [One-click configuration dialog](https://developer.4d.com/qodly/4DQodlyPro/gettingStarted#one-click-configuration) in projects converted from previous releases, the `restrictedByDefault` property is added with value **true** in the *roles.json* file.

 :::